thiagodvp/cloudnativeapp/README.md

 # Cloud Native App

-This project is a example of cloud native practices.
+This project is a example of cloud native practices...